-**Hi- this is just a gentle trigger warning as this post is going to discuss female reproductive rights and abortion.
+**Hi- this is just a gentle trigger warning as this post is going to discuss reproductive rights and abortion.
 If this is a trigger for you please feel free to forgo reading this post, or read it with the support of a friend or loved one.
-There are not super uncomfortable details included here, but I understand that for some people this can be a delicate and sensitive issue. **
+There are not super uncomfortable details included here, but I understand that for some people this can be a delicate and sensitive issue.
+Also my interchangeable use of the word women and people is inclusive of all trans women, non binary folk and people who have uteruses**

 The success of the Repeal The 8th campaign in Ireland in 2018 felt like a huge step forward for female reproductive rights.
 I mean, if a constitutional ban on abortion can be repealed in a nation saturated with conservative Catholicism, surely there is hope for other countries to follow suit?
 This at least was my thought at roughly this time last year.